-2.2.1 For the purposes of this manual, the following definitions apply:

-.1 Coastal warning means a navigational warning or in-force bulletin promulgated as part of a numbered series by a National Coordinator.
+- 2.2.1 For the purposes of this manual, the following definitions apply: - .1 Coastal warning means a navigational warning or in-force bulletin promulgated as part of a numbered series by a National Coordinator.
 Broadcast should be made by the International NAVTEX service to defined NAVTEX service areas and/or by an International Enhanced Group Call service to the coastal warning area.
-In addition, Administrations may issue coastal warnings by other means.

-.2 Coastal warning area means a unique and precisely defined sea area within a NAVAREA/METAREA or Sub-Area established by a coastal State for the purpose of coordinating the promulgation of coastal Maritime Safety Information through an International Enhanced Group Call service.

-.3 Coastal and offshore waters apply to areas for which WMO Members issue weather and sea bulletins, governed by the procedures in the Manual on Marine Meteorological Services (WMO-No.558).

-.4 Enhanced Group Call (EGC) means the broadcast of coordinated Maritime Safety Information and Search and Rescue related information, to a defined geographical area using a recognized mobile satellite service.
+In addition, Administrations may issue coastal warnings by other means. - .2 Coastal warning area means a unique and precisely defined sea area within a NAVAREA/METAREA or Sub-Area established by a coastal State for the purpose of coordinating the promulgation of coastal Maritime Safety Information through an International Enhanced Group Call service. - .3 Coastal and offshore waters apply to areas for which WMO Members issue weather and sea bulletins, governed by the procedures in the Manual on Marine Meteorological Services (WMO-No.558). - .4 Enhanced Group Call (EGC) means the broadcast of coordinated Maritime Safety Information and Search and Rescue related information, to a defined geographical area using a recognized mobile satellite service.

-.5 Gateway means a terrestrial part of a mobile satellite system that acts as an interface between the network and other communication networks.

-.6 Global Maritime Distress and Safety System (GMDSS) means a system that performs the functions set out in SOLAS regulation IV/4, as amended.

-.7 In-force bulletin means a list of serial numbers of those NAVAREA, Sub-Area or coastal warnings in force issued and promulgated by the NAVAREA Coordinator, Sub-Area Coordinator or National Coordinator.

-.8 International Enhanced Group Call service means the coordinated broadcast and automatic reception of Maritime Safety Information and Search and Rescue related information via Enhanced Group Call, using the English language.

-.9 International Iridium SafetyCast service means the coordinated broadcast and automatic reception of Maritime Safety Information and Search and Rescue related information via the Enhanced Group Call system, using the English language.

-.10 International NAVTEX service means the coordinated broadcast and automatic reception on 518 kHz of Maritime Safety Information by means of narrow-band direct-printing telegraphy using the English language.

-.11 Iridium Safety Gateway means the central system responsible for managing GMDSS communications within the Iridium Network.

-.11 Issuing Service means a National Meteorological and Hydrological Service or National Authority which has accepted responsibility for ensuring that meteorological warnings and forecasts for shipping are disseminated through the International EGC service to the designated METAREA for which the NMHS or National Authority has accepted responsibility under the broadcast requirements of the GMDSS.

-.12 Local warning means a navigational warning which covers inshore waters, often within the limits of jurisdiction of a harbour or port authority.

-.13 Maritime Safety Information (MSI) means navigational and meteorological warnings, meteorological forecasts and other urgent safety-related messages broadcast to ships.

-.14 Maritime Safety Information service means the internationally and nationally coordinated network of broadcasts containing information which is necessary for safe navigation.

-.15 METAREA means a geographical sea area established for the purpose of coordinating the broadcast of marine meteorological information.
+- .5 Gateway means a terrestrial part of a mobile satellite system that acts as an interface between the network and other communication networks. - .6 Global Maritime Distress and Safety System (GMDSS) means a system that performs the functions set out in SOLAS regulation IV/4, as amended. - .7 In-force bulletin means a list of serial numbers of those NAVAREA, Sub-Area or coastal warnings in force issued and promulgated by the NAVAREA Coordinator, Sub-Area Coordinator or National Coordinator. - .8 International Enhanced Group Call service means the coordinated broadcast and automatic reception of Maritime Safety Information and Search and Rescue related information via Enhanced Group Call, using the English language. - .9 International Iridium SafetyCast service means the coordinated broadcast and automatic reception of Maritime Safety Information and Search and Rescue related information via the Enhanced Group Call system, using the English language. - .10 International NAVTEX service means the coordinated broadcast and automatic reception on 518 kHz of Maritime Safety Information by means of narrow-band direct-printing telegraphy using the English language. - .11 Iridium Safety Gateway means the central system responsible for managing GMDSS communications within the Iridium Network. - .12 Issuing Service means a National Meteorological and Hydrological Service or National Authority which has accepted responsibility for ensuring that meteorological warnings and forecasts for shipping are disseminated through the International EGC service to the designated METAREA for which the NMHS or National Authority has accepted responsibility under the broadcast requirements of the GMDSS. - .13 Local warning means a navigational warning which covers inshore waters, often within the limits of jurisdiction of a harbour or port authority. - .14 Maritime Safety Information (MSI) means navigational and meteorological warnings, meteorological forecasts and other urgent safety-related messages broadcast to ships. - .15 Maritime Safety Information service means the internationally and nationally coordinated network of broadcasts containing information which is necessary for safe navigation. - .16 METAREA means a geographical sea area established for the purpose of coordinating the broadcast of marine meteorological information.
 The term METAREA followed by a roman numeral may be used to identify a particular sea area.
 The delimitation of such areas is not related to and should not prejudice the delimitation of any boundaries between States (see figure 3).

-.16 METAREA Coordinator means the individual with the authority to coordinate Marine Meteorological Information broadcasts by one or more National Meteorological and Hydrological Services acting as Preparation or Issuing Services within the METAREA.